pradnyas5/pradnyas5.github.io/_pages/about.md

 👩🏻‍💻 My journey is centered around conceptual Robotics with Software ventures, equipping me with a specialized perspective.
 I'm passionate about theory but recognize the importance of practice for a well-rounded engineering perspective.
 Past experiences have taught me to excel in fast-paced settings, adapt to multiple roles, and collaborate with diverse teams.

-🔇 Outside of robotics, I recharge through books on life, spirituality, and philosophy.
+🔇 Outside of robotics, I recharge through books on music, life, spirituality, and philosophy.

 🔭 Curious about my professional journey?
-Check out my `LinkedIn` for more!
+Download my `CV` to learn more!
 Excited to connect for opportunities, insights, or a good `robotics` chat!